OUR VISION - MISSION STATEMENT

 Congratulations to Nick Barnes, John Joossens and Veronica Kenreich for completing the Citizen Planner courses through MSU!
 It’s great to have you on the Planning Commission.

 Government Lake Board – We are very proud to provide this board to Indian Lake residents to address the lake health and weed treatment.
-The weed district budget has been about $120,000.00 a year.
+The weed district budgets around $120,000.00 a year.
 So, given the size of the district and their budget, it was prudent for them to have their own lake board.
-The biggest advantages to having a GLB are: the GLB’s focus is the lake health and weed treatment (unlike township meetings which address a variety of important issues);
+The biggest advantages to having a GLB are: the GLB’s focus is the lake health and weed treatment (unlike township meetings which address a variety of important issues); board members usually have more expertise in water management; the lake association now has at least one member on the decision-making board!

 It works so well that Porter Township recently added a Government Lake Board for Shavehead Lake!